shancarter/ucb-dataviz-fall-2013/classes/thinking-critically-with-data/index.md

             .attr("r", 7);
     });
     ```

+17. Here's a link to a working version: <a href="d3-line-chart.html">d3-line-chart.html</a>

 ##Homework
 Your assignment is to publish a line chart with this data in D3 of your favorite team.
 It's due **Tuesday at noon.** It doesn't have to look like [the NYT version](http://www.nytimes.com/interactive/2013/03/29/sports/baseball/Strikeouts-Are-Still-Soaring.html?_r=0), but it might help you figure out some of the code (or not - it is pretty complex):